isomerpages/sndgo-corp/media-hub/speeches/_posts/2021-11-10-post-switch-beyond-2021.md

 Today, I would like to focus on AI.
 Some of you may remember that in 2019, Singapore launched our National AI Strategy here at SWITCH.
 Fast forward two years, on Monday, Deputy Prime Minister Heng Swee Keat in his opening address gave an update on the progress of this Strategy.
 He announced the launch of two new National AI Programmes in the Government and Finance sectors, as well as our plans to set aside an additional $180 million for AI research and development.

 In line with today’s conference theme, I would like to give an update on what we have done to prepare Singapore and Singaporeans for a future driven by AI.
-Specifically, I would like to touch on four points:<br>
+Specifically, I would like to touch on four points:

-a.
-Strengthening partnerships;<br>
+* Strengthening partnerships;
-b.
-Education and training to empower our people to seize opportunities;<br>
+* Education and training to empower our people to seize opportunities;
-c.
-Data sharing; and lastly<br>
+* Data sharing; and lastly
-d.
-AI governance.
+* AI governance.

-#### Strengthening partnership
+### Strengthening partnership

 First, on strengthening partnerships.